mfherman/nycgeo/README.md

 #> #   pop_inpov_pct_est <dbl>, pop_inpov_pct_moe <dbl>
 ```

-To add census estimates to an `sf` object, just use `add_acs_data =
+To add census estimates to an `sf` object, use `add_acs_data = TRUE` in
-TRUE` in the appropriate `nyc_*()`call.
-For example, here we get all
+the appropriate `nyc_*()`call.
+For example, here we get all NTAs in
-NTAs in Manhattan with the ACS data appended.
-One continence of having
+Manhattan with ACS data appended.
+One convenience of having the ACS data
-the ACS data joined to the `sf` object is that you can very simply make
+joined to the `sf` object is that you can very simply make a choropleth
-a choropleth map.
-Here we do it with `ggplot2`, but you could use
+map.
+Here we do it with `ggplot2`, but you could use `tmap`, `leaflet`
-`tmap`, `leaflet` or any other spatial package that works with `sf`
+or any other spatial package that works with `sf` objects.
-objects.

 ``` r
 mn_ntas <- nyc_ntas(